codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 ## Day 5
 Building off of previous day's lab...
 * [ ] Incorporate at least 2 OAUTH external login providers into your site.
+* [ ] Be sure to capture the user's email if they choose to login through OAUTH provider

 ## Day 6
 Use SendGrid to incorporate emails.
 You should have email notifications implemented for the followign scenarios:

 * [ ] Email confirmation upon registration.